Skip to main content

 • stability

 The stability of the game is widely criticized, with numerous users reporting significant bugs, glitches, and visual issues that detract from the overall experience.
-While some players found enjoyment in exploiting these glitches, the consensus is that the game is overly buggy and lacks polish, making it feel incomplete and frustrating.
-Despite being free for certain users, the game's instability has led to a generally negative reception regarding its reliability.
+While some players found enjoyment in exploiting these glitches, the consensus is that the game is extremely buggy and lacks a polished gameplay experience, making it feel unfinished despite being free for certain users.
+Overall, the game's stability is a major drawback, leading to a mixed reception.

 • “On my GTX 1050 and old Core 2 Quad QX6700, it runs great.”